kylelindgren/RAVEN-code-style/README.md

 # Raven Code Style

+Much of the Raven code was developed before determining a style guide and therefore many files are not in line with this repository.
+Updating the old files may be the subject of future work, but for now we advise all new files follow the conventions detailed here.

-This project includes two files for ensuring code compliance with common Raven style conventions:
+This project includes a file for naming conventions and two files for ensuring code compliance with common Raven style conventions:

 * .clang_format -- configuration file used by Clang to clean up whitespace errors

 * cpplint_raven.py -- python script to detect code style errors

+Refer to naming.md for guidelines on naming files, functions, variables, etc.

 ## Clang Setup